marie-jakob/DPSD-indie-exp/README.md

 Status: first version of the strength and LOP condition done --> .jzip folders contain the final JATOS versions

-__Those versions are considered archived and do not work with the current versions of the experiment-files!_
+__Those versions are considered archived and do not work with the current versions of the experiment-files!__ If you need to run an experiment, use the zipped JATOS version.

-### TODOs

-* implementation familiarity rating
-* instructions familiarity rating
-* fix some things in the data saving function

 ### Procedural Details (short)